 A bank's ability to earn money affects its safety and soundness.
 A bank can retain its earnings, increasing its capital cushion, or use them to address problematic loans, likely making the bank more resilient in tough times.
 Losses, on the other hand, reduce a bank's ability to do those things.

 The First National Bank of Layton outperformed the average on Bankrate's earnings test, achieving a score of 22 out of a possible 30.

-One important measure of a bank's earnings is return on equity, or net income (essentially profit) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for The First National Bank of Layton was 13.65 percent, above the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+The First National Bank of Layton's most recent annualized quarterly return on equity was 14.31 percent, above the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank earned net income of $5.8 million on total equity of $41.8 million.
 The bank reported an annualized return on average assets, or ROA, of 1.83 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.